-- 1.8.
-Whilst the Solvency II framework is based on the overarching principle of proportionality1 and already include some simplification for the calculation of the Solvency Capital Requirement of captive (re)insurance undertakings with additional proportionality measures being introduced by the review of Solvency II2, this Opinion aims at complementing the regulatory framework with a focus related to cash pooling in the context of intra group transactions and proportional but consistent application of the Prudent Person Principle in the context of investment risk management and governance-related aspects in connection with key functions and outsourcing requirements and needs related to the specific business model at stake. - 1.9.
-The Opinion aims at facilitating risk-based and proportionate supervision of captive (re)insurance undertakings and further harmonise, in the context of the creation of a level playing field within the EU, good practices with reference to the topics touched upon.
-To this end, this Opinion doesn't introduce any new regulatory requirements, but rather complement and clarify the Solvency II provisions in light of the specific business model at stake.
-While further convergence of supervisory practices of captives undertakings is needed, NCAs may take into account national specificities of the captive (re)insurance sector when implementing the guidance included in this Opinion.
+1.9.
+Whilst the Solvency II framework is based on the overarching principle of proportionality3 and already includes some simplification for the calculation of the Solvency Capital Requirement of captive (re)insurance undertakings with additional proportionality measures being introduced by the review of Solvency II4, this Opinion aims at complementing the regulatory framework with a focus related to cash pooling in the context of intra group transactions and proportional but consistent application of the Prudent Person Principle in the context of investment risk management and governance-related aspects in connection with key functions and outsourcing requirements and needs related to the specific business model at stake.

-1 According which the requirements laid down in the Directive need to be applied in a manner which is proportionate to the nature, scale and complexity of the risks inherent in the business of an insurance or reinsurance undertaking.
+3 According to which the requirements laid down in the Directive need to be applied in a manner which is proportionate to the nature, scale, and complexity of the risks inherent in the business of an insurance or reinsurance undertaking.